kickstartcoding/hwsols/README.md

 #### After click

-After clicking on a URL, an `alert` appears with further information
+After clicking on a bar, an `alert` appears with further information

 ![Homework 1 Solution B](./img/hw1_b.png)